 1. Start with food neutrality.

-It's important to note that this doesn’t mean we have to think of all foods as being nutritionally equal.
-For example, saying that cookies are equal to broccoli, when we know that broccoli is more nutrient-dense than cookies.
+It's important to note that this doesn’t mean we have to consider all foods nutritionally equal.
+For example, saying that cookies are nutritionally equivalent to broccoli when we know that broccoli is more nutrient-dense than cookies.
 (More on this later).
 It just means that we don’t label cookies as "bad" and broccoli as "good."
 By taking away the emotionally charged labels, it helps remove the shame and guilt associated with eating the “bad” foods.

 It also helps to get rid of the “I’ve been ‘good’ so I deserve to enjoy a ‘bad’ food” mentality and the preoccupation with being “good” that can lead to depriving ourselves, and then overeating said “bad” foods.
 (Remember that's a biological response to deprivation?)
 When we remove food labels, we also remove the power these foods can have over us.

 Similarly, instead of thinking: "I feel like crap so I'm going to eat like crap today," what if you say: "I'm not feeling great.
 I am going to eat what I'm in the mood for and what feels good and comforting today."
-This way you prevent the next day's remorse and that vow to only eat salads.
+This way you prevent the next day's remorse and that vow to only eat salads moving forward.